-

 In Argentina, penalties for financial crimes vary depending on the nature and severity of the offence, as well as the individual or corporate entity involved.
 The typical penalties imposed on individuals and corporations for key criminal financial offences vary between 1 to 15 years, depending on the crime.

 For bribery and corruption, according to the Argentine Criminal Code (Articles 256 to 259), the penalties for individuals are 1 to 6 years of imprisonment for those offering or giving bribes; 4 to 12 years of imprisonment for public officials receiving bribes.
 On top of that is the disqualification from holding public office, which could be imposed for 3 to 10 years.
-For corporates, the penalties are fines (proportional to the benefit obtained or intended), the suspension of activities, or even the prohibition to contract with the state, or loss of state benefits.
+For corporations, the penalties are fines (proportional to the benefit obtained or intended), the suspension of activities, or even the prohibition to contract with the state, or loss of state benefits.

-For tax evasion, ruled in the Law No. 24,769, the penalties for individuals are imprisonment from 2 to 9 years for evasion exceeding a certain threshold.
-Also, there are fines that are equal to the amount of the evaded tax. for corporates, naturally, there fines that are equal to the amount of the evaded tax, as well as additional sanctions, like disqualification from bidding on public contracts or receiving state benefits.
+For tax evasion, ruled in Law No. 24,769, the penalties for individuals are imprisonment from 2 to 9 years for evasion exceeding a certain threshold.
+Also, there are fines that are equal to the amount of the evaded tax.
+For corporates, naturally, there are fines that are equal to the amount of the evaded tax, as well as additional sanctions, like disqualification from bidding on public contracts or receiving state benefits.

 Lastly, for financing of terrorism, according to the Argentine Criminal Code (Article 306) and the Law No. 26,268, the penalty for individuals will be imprisonment from 5 to 15 years.
-For corporates, the penalties will be fines (two to ten times the amount of money involved), the suspension of activities, dissolution, or prohibition from carrying out certain activities.
+For corporations, the penalties will be fines (two to ten times the amount of money involved), the suspension of activities, dissolution, or prohibition from carrying out certain activities.

 It is important to underscore that judges have significant discretion in determining the exact penalties within the statutory ranges, considering factors such as the gravity of the offence, the defendant’s criminal history, and mitigating or aggravating circumstances, as we already saw.
 Furthermore, as we explained, corporations that voluntarily disclose wrongdoing, cooperate with investigations, and implement effective compliance programs may receive reduced penalties or avoid prosecution under Law No. 27,401.
 Key financial offences such as money laundering, bribery, tax evasion, market abuse, fraud, false accounting, and financing of terrorism carry severe penalties, including imprisonment, fines, and additional sanctions, but judicial discretion plays a crucial role in the sentencing process, and cooperation with authorities can lead to reduced penalties.